 1. Bit.ai – Document Collaboration Tool

 The first student collaboration tool on our list is Bit.ai – the best document collaboration platform.
 Bit.ai has been built for teams and individuals to create content, collaborate on projects, and organize all their lessons in one place.
-Educators can create a wide variety of documents such as lesson plans, dynamic notes, wikis, knowledge bases, projects, assignments, presentations while integrating across numerous other apps.
+Educators can create a wide variety of documents such as lesson plans, dynamic notes, wikis, knowledge bases, projects, assignments, and presentations while integrating across numerous other apps.

 An educator can create different virtual classrooms through ‘workspaces‘ and add students to different classes.
 Users can create live interactive documents by adding visual web links, images, presentations, music, videos, equations, designs, social media posts, surveys, file attachments, and more.
-Educational resources can be easily shared, interlinked with other live documents, and students can work on assignments together in real-time.
+Educational resources can be easily shared, and interlinked with other live documents, and students can work on assignments together in real-time.
 Students can chat and learn collaboratively with the context within a document.

-Teachers can evaluate assignments, provide comments, and feedback individually to students.
+Teachers can evaluate assignments, and provide comments, and feedback individually to students.
 Using document tracking capabilities, teachers can also get feedback on how students interacted with the learning material, how much time they spent on it, and which areas interested them the most.
 Bit.ai integrates with 100+ apps enabling everyone to go beyond just text or images and unleash their creativity.